A look back at Capcom’s beloved franchise.

 This was sad to see for the franchise, and probably served as the final straw for a franchise that was always a cool idea, but never quite found its footing with a consistent tone to establish a core audience.
 I can understand how it would make sense to retire Dino Crisis at this point.
 If you have over 3 games in a franchise and still haven’t established what the franchise is even supposed to be, then why would you continue to allocate resources and talent to that franchise when Capcom has so many more excellent games to make that do have an identity and do have a clear path to success?
 Frankly, given the track record of the series, I would be more surprised if they kept coming.

 What would a new Dino Crisis be?
 Another action game?
 Sci-fi? or would it return to its survival horror roots?
 Or maybe some combination of these elements?
-It’s hard to say, but with all of the interest in the new Jurassic World and Godzilla movies, I’m sure there’s at least one person within the walls of Capcom that’s thinking about it.
+It’s hard to say, but with all of the interest in the new Jurassic World movie, I’m sure there’s at least one person within the walls of Capcom that’s thinking about it.
 Maybe the time is right for them to take another stab at it, maybe it’s not, but one thing is for sure, with all the time that has passed and the ambiguous nature in which the franchise has been left, whatever studio would be tasked with making the new Dino Crisis would surely have their work cut out for them.

 Note: The views expressed in this article are those of the author and do not necessarily represent the views of, and should not be attributed to, GamingBolt as an organization.